theochem/derivcheck/README.rst

 How to make a release (Github, PyPI and anaconda.org)
 =====================================================

 Before you do this, make sure everything is OK.
-The PyPI steps cannot be undone.
+The PyPI releases cannot be undone.
 If you delete a file from PyPI (because of a mistake), you cannot upload the fixed file with the same filename!
 See https://github.com/pypa/packaging-problems/issues/74

 The following steps are tested on an Linux system, with Miniconda and twine installed.
-In your conda environment, you also need to install ``conda-build`` and ``anaconda-client``.
+In your conda root environment, you also need to install ``conda-build`` and ``anaconda-client``.

 1. Update the ``__version__`` variable in ``derivhceck.py`` if not done yet.
 Make use of semantic versioning: http://semver.org/